Why you should visit Andalucia in winter

 Temperatures and weather in Andalucia in winter

 Therefore, I’ll list the most important cities here.
-But you should know that once get up in the mountains, whether it’s Sierra Nevada in Granada and Almeria, Sierra Morena in Cordoba and Seville, or mountain villages like Cazorla in Sierra de Cazorla, Segura y Las Villas Natural Park, you can expect snow, icy roads, and ice on the car in the morning with temperatures around zero.
+But you should know that once you get up in the mountains, whether it’s Sierra Nevada in Granada and Almeria, Sierra Morena in Cordoba and Seville, or mountain villages like Cazorla in Sierra de Cazorla, Segura y Las Villas Natural Park (Jaen,) you can expect snow, icy roads, and ice on the car in the morning with temperatures around zero.

 Here are the average winter temperatures in the province capitals throughout Andalucia: